 As previously written by Covenant Capital Management

-About the author: Scot Billington co-founded Covenant Capital Management, a boutique CTA that has been managing client assets for more than 15 years.
+Scot Billington co-founded Covenant Capital Management, a boutique CTA managing client assets for over 15 years.
 He co-developed the CCM trading models and manages the CCM office in Chicago.
 Founded in 1999, Covenant Capital Management, LLC (CCM) is an alternative asset manager.
-CCM is registered with the Commodity Futures Trading Commission as a Commodity Trading Advisor (CTA), and manages client assets using global futures markets as an investment vehicle.
-CCM currently trades in over 40 different markets including equity indexes, fixed income, foreign exchange, agricultural, metals, soft commodities, and energy.
-CCM offers three primary programs, the Original Program, the Aggressive Program and the Optimal Program.
+CCM is registered with the Commodity Futures Trading Commission as a Commodity Trading Advisor (CTA) and manages client assets using global futures markets as an investment vehicle.
+CCM trades in over 40 markets, including equity indexes, fixed income, foreign exchange, agricultural, metals, soft commodities, and energy.
+CCM offers three primary programs, the Original Program, the Aggressive Program, and the Optimal Program.
 The Aggressive Program is a more leveraged version of the Original Program.

 1 The expectancy or long-run average is $0.50 since 50% of the trades result in a $2.00 gain and 50% of the trades result in a $1.00 loss.
 Expected Outcome = $0.50 = $2*(0.50) – $1*(0.50).